taurus-org/taurus/doc/source/devel/howto_macros.rst

       software components

-In practice, however, and specially if you don't come from a programming background, writing classes requires a different way of thinking.
+In practice, however, and specially if you don't come from a programming background, writting classes requires a different way of thinking.
 It will also require you to extend your knowledge in terms of syntax of a programming language.